derye/docker-haproxy/README.md

 # Dockerized HAProxy with Let's Encrypt

-This container provides a HAProxy 1.7 application with Let's Encrypt certificates generated at startup, as well as renewed (if necessary) once a week.
+This container provides a HAProxy 2.3 application with Let's Encrypt certificates(or any acme SSL cert service) generated at startup, as well as renewed (if necessary) once a week. support HTTP2

 ## Usage